Mitchell Carson: Publication history

-Created by writers Robert Kirkman and Andy Kuhn, he first appeared in Marvel Team-Up Vol. 3 #21.
+Created by writers Robert Kirkman and Andy Kuhn, he first appeared in Marvel Team-Up (vol. 3) #21.
 He was the primary antagonist in the 2006 Irredeemable Ant-Man series.

 Fictional character biography

-Mitch Carson was a high-ranked security agent of S.H.I.E.L.D.
-He killed his father when he was fifteen years old and many others after that.
-He had, however, never been caught for any of those crimes and managed to find employment with S.H.I.E.L.D.
+Mitch Carson is a high-ranked security agent of S.H.I.E.L.D.
+When he was fifteen years old, Carson killed his father, but managed to escape capture.